tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

     - Lab: booting Ubuntu by properly emulating MOV-to-CRx

 7. Additional Demos and Resources
-    - Snapshot-based fuzzing hypervisors, hardware debuggers (DCI), nested virtualization techniques (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), Intel TXT and PPAM, and helpful open source projects
+    - MBEC, VT-rp (HLAT), nested virtualization techniques (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), Intel TXT and PPAM, hardware debuggers (DCI), and helpful open source projects

 Contents may change in a way that does not impact the learning objectives.